No application fees through 2023 for certificates and degrees!

 The general chemistry, physics, organic chemistry, and biochemistry lectures will be offered exclusively to post bacc students, while biology lectures are shared with undergraduates at UVA.
 All post baccs are enrolled in the same biology lecture section and have a post bacc only weekly discussion session with the biology professor during the fall semester.
 All labs have only 24 students per lab and most are integrated with UVA undergraduates.
 However, a significant percentage of each lab will be post bacc students.

-The UVA post bacc program has established strong relationships with both the UVA Health System as well as the Charlottesville Free Clinic who both provide post bacc students the opportunity to volunteer and interact with patients and healthcare providers in various clinical settings.
-In addition, Dr. Powers, the medical advisor, can arrange one-on-one shadowing experiences within a variety of medical specialties either at UVA’s medical center or in the surrounding community.
+The UVA post bacc program has established strong relationships with the UVA Health System, Charlottesville Free Clinic and UVA Population Health who provide post bacc students the opportunity to volunteer, shadow and interact with patients and healthcare providers in various clinical and community settings.
+In addition, Dr. Powers, the medical advisor, arranges one-on-one or group shadowing experiences within a variety of medical specialties either at UVA’s medical center or in the surrounding community.

 Students will be provided with MCAT preparatory materials created by the Association of American Medical Colleges (AAMC) including access to full-length practice exams, quiz banks, and other content materials.
 In addition, based on alumni feedback, students are guided on how to wisely use academic breaks as well plan for the spring semester to be fully prepared to take the MCAT exam at the end of the program.